 - Get on Board – Training board members and staff for effective nonprofit organizational management

-- Financial Literacy for Women (in development) – Delivering a comprehensive curriculum enabling women to achieve and maintain economic freedom
+- Financial Literacy for Women – Delivering a comprehensive curriculum enabling women to achieve and maintain economic freedom

 - Kids in the Kitchen – Reducing obesity and poor nutrition by educating children and families on healthy choices